oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 As we are running zipkin and have an ingress setup to let us access the zipkin pod let's look at just to show it working.

 - Open your browser
-- Go to the ingress end point for your cluster, for example http://132.145.232.69/zipkin (replace with *your* Load balancer IP address)
+- Go to the ingress end point for your cluster, for example http://<external IP>/zipkin (replace with *your* ingress controllers Load balancer IP address)

 ![List of traces in Zipkin](images/zipkin-traces-list.png)